Noah0217/note-taker-11/README.md

 - Express.Js

   <h3 align="left">Installation</h3>
-- To run server do node server.js and got the port link.
+- To run server enter node.js in the terminal and follow the link to the page.

 <h2>Demo<h2>